-Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the Statement of Comprehensive Income within 'interest receivable and similar income' or 'interest payable and similar expenses'.
-All other foreign exchange gains and losses are presented in the Statement of Comprehensive Income within 'administrative expenses'.
+Foreign exchange gains and losses that relate to borrowings and cash and cash equivalents are presented in the Statement of Comprehensive Income within 'finance income or costs'.
+All other foreign exchange gains and losses are presented in the Statement of Comprehensive Income within 'other operating income'.